-Mark everything Marks all files in the current window.
-Marks or unmarks the file at the cursor position and moves the cursor down one position.
-Program view Opens a DIN main program or subprogram for reading.
+Mark everything Mark or unmarks the file at the cursor position and moves the cursor down one position.
+Program view Mark for unmarks the file at the cursor position and moves the cursor down one position.

 Transferring parameters

 Parameters are backed up in two steps: